rizzoma/ShareJS/README.md

 Both transactions change the same parameter, but different values, one of the operations will be reduced (on the server side decision is in favor of the incoming transactions on the client - in favor of already perfect).

-Throughout the code, the following notation:
-    p, pos: position, measured from the beginning of the document
-    offset: position, measured from the beginning of the block format
-    index: the index of the block formatting
-In the operations of the notation:
-    t: text, is opposed to the original s - string
-    params: parameters linked to the text
-    i: insert, insert
-    d: delete, delete
-    p: position, measured from the beginning of the document
-    len: the length is indicated only for operations that can not be calculated

 Check also google group about rich text formatting using OT here: http://groups.google.com/group/sharejs/browse_thread/thread/f973fd957e34448e